minhkhangle-phd/minhkhangle-phd.github.io/index.md

 I hope to contribute my best, but tiny, effort to the application of AI technology in research and practicing pathology.

-I thanks Chad Baldwin for his helpful online instruction to create this Blog.
+I thank Chad Baldwin for his helpful online instruction to create this Blog.